-- Glycosade can be mixed and taken in the same way as your current uncooked cornstarch (UCCS).
+- Glycosade can be mixed and taken in the same way as uncooked cornstarch (UCCS).

-- Always consult with your doctor or dietitian before changing your dose.
+- Always consult with your doctor or dietitian before making any changes to your diet.

 - Glycosade is suitable for use from 5 years of age in the United States.

 - Clinical evaluation comparing Glycosade® to uncooked cornstarch for overnight dietary management of GSD has shown that Glycosade®: